bgithub1/postgres-example/README.md

-postgres-helper has simple postgres examples
+postgres-example  has simple postgres and spark examples